Astyanax apiaka

-Astyanax apiaka is a is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+Astyanax apiaka is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
 This fish is endemic to the Apiacá River in Mato Grosso, Brazil.
 It is one of the more recently described members of the genus, which results in little published research of its natural behaviors or preferred biotopes.
 However, descriptions of its appearance and general environment have been solidified, as well as some baseline information regarding its diet.
 The International Union for the Conservation of Nature considers it a data deficient species.

 Taxonomy

 Astyanax apiaka was first described in April 2023 by a group of scientists from Brazil & Argentina; it has no known synonyms.
 It is believed to be most closely related to Astyanax moorii, based on molecular analysis, and is otherwise related to the Astyanax bimaculatus species-group and the Astyanax orthodus species-group.
 The clade formed by A. apiaka and A. moorii is considered a sister clade to the A. bimaculatus and A. orthodus clades.
 The monophyly of the genus Astyanax has been challenged in recent phylogenetic analyses, with some species transferred to other genera such as Deuterodon, Eretmobrycon, and Psalidodon.